-- declarant's demonstration of ability to pay, the association or party unit owner may file a motion with the court requesting a ruling on the adequacy of the declarant's demonstration of ability to pay.
-Upon filing of such motion, the deadline for a response to the offer shall be tolled from the date the motion is filed until the court has ruled. - (3) An association or party unit owner that accepts the declarant's offer of judgment shall be deemed the prevailing party and, in addition to recovery of the amount of the offer, shall be entitled to a costs and fees award, including reasonable attorneys' fees, in an amount to be determined by the court in accordance with applicable law. - (4) If the amount of the final nonappealable or nonappealed judgment, exclusive of costs or fees, is not more favorable to the offeree than the offer of judgment, then the offeror is deemed the prevailing party for purposes of this section only and is entitled to an award of costs and fees, including reasonable attorneys' fees, incurred after the date the last offer of judgment was rejected and through the date of entry of a final nonappealable or nonappealed judgment, in an amount to be determined by the court in accordance with applicable law.
-The nonprevailing party shall not be entitled to receive any award of costs and fees. - (5) If the final nonappealable or nonappealed judgment on damages, not including costs or fees, is more favorable to the offeree than the last offer of judgment, then the court shall determine which party is the prevailing party and shall determine the amount of the costs and fees award, including reasonable attorneys' fees, in accordance with applicable law. - (6) Notwithstanding any other provision in this section, with respect to claims brought by an association or unit owner, the liability for declarant's costs and fees, including reasonable attorneys' fees, shall: - (a) With respect to claims brought by an association, not exceed five percent of the assessed value of the condominium as a whole, which is determined by the aggregate tax-assessed value of all units at the time of the award; and - 37 (b) With respect to claims brought by a party unit owner, not 38 exceed five percent of the assessed value of the unit at the time of 39 the award.
+(2) A declarant's offer must include a demonstration of ability 9 to pay damages, costs, and fees, including reasonable attorneys' 10 11 fees, within thirty days of acceptance of the offer of judgment.
+The 12 demonstration of ability to pay shall include a sworn statement signed by the declarant, the attorney representing the declarant, 13 and, if any insurance proceeds will be used to fund any portion of 14 the offer, an authorized representative of the insurance company.
+If 15 16 the association or party unit owner disputes the adequacy of the 17 declarant's demonstration of ability to pay, the association or party 18 unit owner may file a motion with the court requesting a ruling on the adequacy of the declarant's demonstration of ability to pay.
+Upon 19 filing of such motion, the deadline for a response to the offer shall 20 21 be tolled from the date the motion is filed until the court has 22 ruled.

+(3) An association or party unit owner that accepts the declarant's offer of judgment shall be deemed the prevailing party and, in addition to recovery of the amount of the offer, shall be entitled to a costs and fees award, including reasonable attorneys' fees, in an amount to be determined by the court in accordance with applicable law.

+29 (4) If the amount of the final nonappealable or nonappealed judgment, exclusive of costs or fees, is not more favorable to the 30 31 offeree than the offer of judgment, then the offeror is deemed the 32 prevailing party for purposes of this section only and is entitled to an award of costs and fees, including reasonable attorneys' fees, 33 incurred after the date the last offer of judgment was rejected and 34 through the date of entry of a final nonappealable or nonappealed 35 judgment, in an amount to be determined by the court in accordance 36 with applicable law.
+The nonprevailing party shall not be entitled to 37 receive any award of costs and fees.
+38 offeree than the last offer of judgment, then the court shall determine which party is the prevailing party and shall determine the amount of the costs and fees award, including reasonable attorneys' fees, in accordance with applicable law.